Last Updated on October 7, 2023 by Electricalvolt

 - The valve stroke must be within a specified time.
 In the case of an emergency, the valve should close or open within the specified time.

-- Valve open and close status may be recorded and also its indication may be checked in the central control room.
+- Valve open and close status may be recorded, and its indication may be checked in the central control room.
 The open/close information through PLC is taken at the remote station.

 - The valve open/close position of the control valve must change on the graphic page on the SCADA.